Professor Susie Schofield

 Current Research Interests

-• Staff development including the development and impact of training and educational qualifications, the use of frameworks, and career choice
+• Faculty development including impact of training and educational qualifications and change management

 • Retention and success in healthcare education: Exploring the influence of gendered identities in male and female dominated environments